Soulmate-Lights/soulmate-example/README.md

 # Writing patterns

 Patterns are defined in `main/main.cpp` as functions.
 You can add them to the `setup` function and give them names which will show up in the mobile app.

+# HomeKit

+To connect your Soulmate to HomeKit, first add your Soulmate to WiFi using the Soulmate app.
+Then open the Home app on your device, click "Add", then click "I don't have a code or can't scan".
+Your Soulmate should show up, and you can use the code `111-11-111` to pair it.